 Do more with Designlab and UX Academy

 We recently launched a major update of UX Academy, including a curriculum revamp, Group Crits, and Career Services.
-Apply by Monday 7 August to join the next cohort.
-Check out the new landing page to find out more about the program, including admission criteria and details of our unique 6-month job guarantee!
+Check out the new landing page to find out more about the program, including admission criteria and details of our unique tuition reimbursement guarantee!